UseInterstellar/Interstellar/README.md

 ## Deployment Alternatives:

+### Self Deployment
+Download the zip in the releases page. or clone the repo `git clone https://github.com/InterstellarNetwork/Interstellar.git` Only usuable on linux yet. cd into the folder  or unzip the zip. then run this command `chmod -x sh/run.sh`, then do `sudo sh sh/run.sh` this will run a shell script to install node *if not installed already* then run Interstellar -pxyfi was here

 For more deployment options join our [Discord Server](https://discord.gg/interstellar) for tons of different ways to deploy Interstellar.

 > Note: This includes methods of deploying to Render/OnRender.